mayamegret/mayamegret.github.io/_posts/2026-07-08-diving-tips.md

 ## 4. Protect Yourself From the Sun

 This one gets overlooked more than you would think.
-You are often so focused on what is happening underwater that you forget you are spending significant time in direct sun from being on the boat, in the water between dives, and during safety stops.
+You are often so focused on what is happening underwater that you forget you are spending significant time in direct sun from being on the boat, on the surface between dives, and during safety stops.

 Always apply reef-safe sunscreen before your dive, wear a hat and sunglasses on the boat, and consider a long sleeve rash guard or dive skin for extra protection in the water.
 I typically dive in a long sleeve rashguard and leggings when I am not wearing a wetsuit, which protects me from both the sun and any stinging creatures in the water.